DeepAI-Research/Distributask/README.md

 ## Documentation

-For more info checkout our in-depth [documentation]!
+For more info checkout our in-depth [documentation](https://deepai-research.github.io/Distributask)!

 ## Contributing

 Contributions are welcome!
-For major changes, please open an issue first to discuss what you would like to change.
+For any changes you would like to see, please open an issue to discuss what you would like to see changed or to change yourself.

 ## License